 Beijing Courtyards Then and Now Under the summer shade of a century-old poplar tree, two elderly people are playing Chinese chess, each holding a traditional cattail-leaf fan in their hand, chatting and laughing over gossip and family news.
 In the trees, chirping crickets drown out outside noise, making the alleyways feel even more secluded.
 Towards the end of the narrow lane, a ponytailed… Read more →

-BIG THANKS to those who have shown continous interest and support to our CBR Speakers Series!
+Cristiano Bianchi (left) and Enrico Ancilli (right) BIG THANKS to those who have shown continuous interest and support to our CBR Speakers Series!
 We just hosted our June presentation with architecture office studio O, thanks to all of you, it was another good night of inspiration and fun conversations.
-With the title “Memory & Identity: renovation as narrative” Cristiano Bianchi and Enrico Ancilli, two partners of studio O,… Read more →
+With the title “Memory & Identity: renovation as narrative” Cristiano Bianchi and… Read more →

 At our last Speakers Event Chris Barclay talked about his experience restoring an old temple in Yunnan and shared with us his philosophy on building restoration.

 Zhizhusi – Temple of Wisdom CBR would like to thank everyone who joined us last Thursday for a viewing of “The Making Of The Temple Hotel” hosted by Juan van Wassenhove and Lin Fan, two of The Temple Hotel’s founders.
 The event was held at The Temple Hotel – a cultural platform renovated and repurposed from an ancient temple, now… Read more →